greeve/gluten-free-recipes/bin/gluten_free_missionary.md

 ### Instructions

 1. Mix thoroughly and keep in the refrigerator.
 2. You can use this flour as a substitute for anything.

+### Ready-made Gluten Free Flours You Can Buy

+- Cup4cup (online)
+- Namaste (Costco)
+- Grandpa’s Kitchen (my favorite- Smiths or Macey’s)
+- Walmart GF Flour (Wal Mart)

 \newpage